 The accompanying unaudited interim condensed financial statements have been prepared in accordance with generally accepted accounting principles in the United States of America ("GAAP") as determined by Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") for interim financial information.
 Accordingly, they do not include all of the information and footnotes required by GAAP for complete financial statements.
 In the opinion of management, the unaudited interim condensed financial statements reflect all adjustments, which include only normal recurring adjustments necessary for the fair statement of the balances and results for the periods presented.
-They may not include all of the information and footnotes required by GAAP for conjunction with the Company's audited financial statements and notes thereto for the year ended December 31, 2017 included in the Company's final prospectus for its IPO dated as of June 14, 2018 and filed with the Securities and Exchange Commission (the "SEC") on June 15, 2018 pursuant to Rule 424(b)(4) under the Securities Act of 1933, as amended.
+They may not include all of the information and footnotes required by GAAP for complete financial statements.
+Therefore, these financial statements should be read in conjunction with the Company's audited financial statements and notes thereto for the year ended December 31, 2017 included in the Company's final prospectus for its IPO dated as of June 14, 2018 and filed with the Securities and Exchange Commission (the "SEC") on June 15, 2018 pursuant to Rule 424(b)(4) under the Securities Act of 1933, as amended.
 The results of operations for any interim periods are not necessarily indicative of the results that may be expected for the entire fiscal year or any other interim period.